anlianguzova/BI_project_reticulata/README.md

 ##### Jellyfish genome size assessment

-Tool was run using the script available [here](https://github.com/anlianguzova/BI_project_reticulata/blob/main/Scripts/Genome/Jellyfish/run_jellyfish.sh).
+Jellyfish (v.
+2.3.0) was run using the script available [here](https://github.com/anlianguzova/BI_project_reticulata/blob/main/Scripts/Genome/Jellyfish/run_jellyfish.sh).
 The calculations were performed for a k-mer length 25 bp (parameter `--mer-len=25`). `--size=265M` parameter was taken based on the total size of the _Sacculina_ genome (264,490,643 bp).

 The outputs were analyzed using [GenomeScope](http://qb.cshl.edu/genomescope/).